OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Inspection configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The detection-engine builds internal groups of signatures.
 Suricata loads signatures, with which the network traffic will be compared.
 The fact is, that many rules certainly will not be necessary.
 (For instance: if there appears a packet with the UDP-protocol, all signatures for the TCP-protocol won't be needed.)
 For that reason, all signatures will be divided in groups.
 However, a distribution containing many groups will make use of a lot of memory.
 Not every type of signature gets its own group.
 There is a possibility that different signatures with several properties in common, will be placed together in a group.
 The quantity of groups will determine the balance between memory and performance.
 A small amount of groups will lower the performance yet uses little memory.
 The opposite counts for a higher amount of groups.
 The engine allows you to manage the balance between memory and performance.
-To manage this, (by determining the amount of groups) there are several general options:high for good performance and more use of memory, low for low performance and little use of memory.
+To manage this, (by determining the amount of groups) there are several general options: high for good performance and more use of memory, low for low performance and little use of memory.
 The option medium is the balance between performance and memory usage.
-This is the default setting.The option custom is for advanced users.
+This is the default setting.
+The option custom is for advanced users.
 This option has values which can be managed by the user.

 ::